-Canon M10 versus Canon M6
+Canon M10 vs M6

-The Canon EOS M10 and the Canon EOS M6 are two digital cameras that were officially introduced, respectively, in October 2015 and February 2017.
+The Canon EOS M10 and the Canon EOS M6 are two digital cameras that were revealed to the public, respectively, in October 2015 and February 2017.
 Both the M10 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
-The M10 has a resolution of 17.9 megapixel, whereas the M6 provides 24 MP.
+The M10 has a resolution of 17.9 megapixels, whereas the M6 provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably larger (5 percent) than the Canon M10.
 Moreover, the M6 is markedly heavier (30 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the M6 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
-Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.
+Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
-If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
-Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.
+In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

-|1.||Canon M10||108 mm||67 mm||35 mm||301 g||255||n||Oct 2015||499||-|
+|1.||Canon M10||108 mm||67 mm||35 mm||301 g||255||n||Oct 2015||499||ebay.com|

-|Canon M6«||112 mm||68 mm||45 mm||390 g||295||n||Feb 2017||779||ebay.com|
+|2.||Canon M6||112 mm||68 mm||45 mm||390 g||295||n||Feb 2017||779||ebay.com|

 |4.||Canon M50||116 mm||88 mm||59 mm||390 g||235||n||Feb 2018||779||ebay.com|

 |5.||Canon M100||108 mm||67 mm||35 mm||302 g||295||n||Aug 2017||499||ebay.com|

 |7.||Canon M5||116 mm||89 mm||61 mm||427 g||295||n||Sep 2016||979||ebay.com|

-|9.||Canon G9 X||98 mm||58 mm||31 mm||209 g||220||n||Oct 2015||529||-|
+|9.||Canon G9 X||98 mm||58 mm||31 mm||209 g||220||n||Oct 2015||529||ebay.com|

-|10.||Canon M3||111 mm||68 mm||44 mm||366 g||250||n||Feb 2015||679||-|
+|10.||Canon M3||111 mm||68 mm||44 mm||366 g||250||n||Feb 2015||679||ebay.com|

-|Canon 1200D« »||130 mm||100 mm||78 mm||480 g||500||n||Feb 2014||449||-|
+|11.||Canon 1200D||130 mm||100 mm||78 mm||480 g||500||n||Feb 2014||449||ebay.com|

-|12.||Canon G7 X||103 mm||60 mm||40 mm||304 g||210||n||Sep 2014||699||-|
+|12.||Canon G7 X||103 mm||60 mm||40 mm||304 g||210||n||Sep 2014||699||ebay.com|

-|13.||Canon M||109 mm||66 mm||32 mm||298 g||230||n||Jul 2012||599||-|
+|13.||Canon M||109 mm||66 mm||32 mm||298 g||230||n||Jul 2012||599||ebay.com|

-|15.||Sony A5000||110 mm||63 mm||36 mm||269 g||420||n||Jan 2014||449||-|
+|15.||Sony A5000||110 mm||63 mm||36 mm||269 g||420||n||Jan 2014||449||ebay.com|

 The size of the sensor inside a digital camera is one of the key determinants of image quality.
-All other things equal, a large sensor will have larger individual pixel-units that offer better low-light sensitivity, wider dynamic range, and richer color depth than smaller pixels in a sensor of the same technological generation.
-Furthermore, a large sensor camera will give the photographer more possibilities to use shallow depth-of-field in order to isolate a subject from the background.
+A large sensor will generally have larger individual pixels that offer better low-light sensitivity, provide wider dynamic range, and have richer color-depth than smaller pixels in a sensor of the same technological generation.
+Further, a large sensor camera will give the photographer additional creative options when using shallow depth-of-field to isolate a subject from its background.
 On the downside, larger sensors are more costly to manufacture and tend to lead to bigger and heavier cameras and lenses.

 Both cameras under consideration feature an APS-C sensor and have a format factor (sometimes also referred to as "crop factor") of 1.6.
 Within the spectrum of camera sensors, this places the review cameras among the medium-sized sensor cameras that aim to strike a balance between image quality and portability.
 Both cameras have a native aspect ratio (sensor width to sensor height) of 3:2.